Joe’s been in touch with his 12×8 HO scale:

 Here is the saw mill, the planing mill and generating plant.
 The M.O.W. yard is to the right, oil distribution is upper right and upper center.

-90% of 2020 has been devoted to doing lighting the buildings and the streets of San Juan Creek and installing interiors in some of the buildings.
+90% of this year has been devoted to doing lighting the buildings and the streets of San Juan Creek and installing interiors in some of the buildings.

 This is the fire dept. next to the bank on National Ave.